 Step 2: The foundation of the wood stack

-Always start with a row of stickers on the floor.
-For the stickers you can use pieces of wood that are already dry.
+To stack your wood the best possible way, always start with a row of stickers on the floor.
+For the stickers, you can use pieces of wood that are already dry.

 Lay them out evenly with a space of no more than 40 cm (16 inches) in between to avoid sagging or bending the wood.
 That way air can get to the wood from the ground.